deng-gdb/eurostat-gdp/README.md

     - Copy the content of the <key_file_name>.pub
     - Go to the your `GCP project console -> Compute Engine -> Settings -> Metadata -> SSH keys -> Add SSH Key`.
     - Insert the copied content of the <key_file_name>.pub -> Save.
     - All instances in this project will use this ssh key.
+- Cnfigure SSH access on the local machine.
+  1. Start the created VM instance in the Google Cloud dashboard.
+  2.